 During the spring of 2016, we conducted a medical staff survey that provided feedback regarding physician practice needs as well as the needs of the community.
 We listen to our physicians and the suggestions from the survey will inform TBHC's 2020 Vision and the medical staff development plan.
 Comments included operational (ED flow, expand hours in the ambulatory health centers) to transforming the culture and incorporating multi-disciplinary approaches to care.
-For a full report of survey results, please contact Liza Barker, Director of Physician Relations.
+For a full report of survey results, please contact Joan Clark.

 TBHC's Hospitalist Group:

 Under the leadership of Jonathan Martinez-Dalmasi, MD, TBHC's hospitalist service is dedicated to providing high quality, comprehensive care to hospitalized patients.
 Our hospitalist team have a special focus on providing interdisciplinary care and communication to you regarding your patient's status.

 How does TBHC's Hospitalist Group help my practice?

 Our hospitalists are all board-certified Internal Medicine physicians and are available 24/7.
 Partnering with your office, the hospitalists enable you to be more available to your patient in the office after discharge.
 The team develops a treatment plan for your patient during their stay at TBHC and it is regularly updated and communicated to you.
 The goal of TBHC's Hospitalist Group is to provide quality care to your patient and stellar service to you.

 How does the group function?